Kemono72/WeatherCast-IOS/README_WeatherAppDemo.md

-# WeatherAppDemo 🌤️
+# WeatherCast 🌤️

-An iOS weather app built using **UIKit**, fetching real-time weather data and 5-day forecasts using the **OpenWeather13 API (via RapidAPI)**.
-The app supports city search with autocomplete, displays current weather, and provides a clean forecast interface using custom Collection and Table View Cells.
+An iOS weather app built using **UIKit**, fetching real-time weather data and 5-day forecasts using the **OpenWeather13 API (via RapidAPI)**. <br>
+The app supports city search with autocomplete, displays current weather and provides a clean forecast interface using custom Collection and Table View Cells.

 ## 📱 Features

 - 🌆 Search cities with live autocomplete (GeoBytes API)
-- 📡 Get current weather with temperature, condition, and icon
+- 📡 Get current weather with temperature, condition and icon
 - 📍 Fetch 5-day forecast using city’s latitude and longitude
 - 🧩 Custom collection view for saved cities
 - 📅 Table view with forecast (formatted date + temp)